-Courses taken on a yearly basis receive a yearly average.

-Semester courses receive one grade and are not averaged with any other grade.
+- Courses taken on a yearly basis receive a yearly average. - Semester courses receive one grade and are not averaged with any other grade.

-All grades are recorded numerically.
-Grade point averages are reported using a standard 4.0 scale and class rank is reported using a numerical 100-point scale for final grades in all courses.
-Honors classes and dual credit college classes are weighted with 10 percentage points added onto the students' final grade each quarter, as well as a weighted 5.0 scale for GPA calculation.
-See SBDM Policy 8.04 for graduation ceremony, awards and recognition.
+- All grades are recorded numerically.
+Grade point averages are reported using a standard 4.0 scale and class rank is reported using a numerical 100-point scale for final grades in all courses. - Honors classes and dual credit college classes are weighted with 10 percent added to the students' final grade each quarter and a weighted 5.0 scale for GPA calculation. - See SBDM Policy 8.04 for graduation ceremony, awards and recognition.
 See SBDM policy 8.06 for details regarding valedictorian and salutatorian.
 See SBDM Policy 8.07 below for GPA and class rank.
-SBDM policies can be found on our school website at http://www.dayton.kyschools.us/1/Content2/230
+SBDM policies can be found on our school website at Documents | Dayton High School (kyschools.us)